Addressing Longstanding Challenges in Cognitive Science with Language Models: How Language Models Can Advance Cognitive Science

 Since its inception, cognitive science has aimed to unify insights from philosophy, psychology, neuroscience, computer science, and other disciplines to understand the mind \cite{gardner_minds_1985}.
-Yet this interdisciplinary vision has long been hindered by persistent challenges.
-Critics have pointed to the fragmentation of the field into disciplinary and methodological silos \cite{nunez2019happened}, an overreliance on vague or verbal theories \cite{van_rooij_formalizing_2020,guest2021computational}, the proliferation of redundant constructs and measures \cite{anvari_defragmenting_2025}, a lack of integrative modeling frameworks capable of generalization across tasks \cite{newell_you_1973,anderson_integrated_2004}, and limited attention to contextual and individual variation \cite{Henrich2010,wig_participant_2024}.
-In this paper, we examine how large language models (LLMs), which may themselves be seen as a product of the cognitive sciences \cite{rumelhart86}, may offer new tools to help address these enduring challenges.
+Yet some scholars have identified challenges that can hinder this interdisciplinary vision.
+Critics have pointed to the fragmentation of the field into disciplinary and methodological silos \cite{nunez2019happened}, an overreliance on vague or verbal theories \cite{van_rooij_formalizing_2020,guest2021computational}, the proliferation of redundant constructs and measures \cite{anvari_defragmenting_2025}, a lack of integrative modeling frameworks capable of generalization across tasks \cite{newell_you_1973,anderson_integrated_2004, yarkoni_generalizability_2022}, and limited attention to contextual and individual variation \cite{barrett_towards_2020, Henrich2010, wig_participant_2024}.
+In this paper, we examine how emerging applications of language models in cognitive science may help address these longstanding challenges.
+Although scholars may differ in how pressing they consider each of these concerns \cite{sanbonmatsu_there_2025}, recent developments in the field invite renewed reflection on how they might be tackled.